Super-NEAT-Bros/super-neat-bros/README.md

 The results at 12 clusters showed the parts of levels were similar enough in color quantity to result in two or more different images from different levels to be labelled under the same cluster.
 Although this shows that classifying all the levels will be fairly difficult, it helped us understand which levels were likely to be mistaken for one another by the model.
-For example, levels 2-2 and 7-2 are crazy similar.
+For example, levels 2-2 and 7-2 are almost identical.
 In fact, the levels are the exact same layout but with more Bloopers (squid enemies), as seen below:

 | ![2-2 image slice](img/2-2_slice.png)&nbsp;&nbsp;&nbsp;![7-2 image slice](img/7-2_slice.png) |